Jupiter Bay News

 1. Mobilize to the private balconies.

-6. Install new waterproofing coating/finish system at the balcony floor surface.
+9. Install new waterproofing coating/finish system at the balcony floor surface of all 40 balconies.

 Public Walkways